paastech-cloud/docs/Architecture.md

 #### CLI (Command-Line Interface)

 The CLI tool, or Command Line Interface tool, is the main way for a User to create and deploy Projects.
-IT has been developed in [Go](https://go.dev/) for its ease of use, its cross-platform compatibility and its performance.
+It has been developed in [Go](https://go.dev/) for its ease of use, its cross-platform compatibility and its overall great performances.
 Moreover, the Go language is well suited for CLI development, as it is a compiled language.
 It is used in many other CLI tools, such as Docker, Kubernetes, Terraform, and more.

 In order to make this tool, the [Cobra library](https://cobra.dev/) was used.
 It allows for easy creation of CLI tools, with namely subcommands and flags.
 It is notably used by the Kubernetes CLI tool, `kubectl`, or even by companies like [Fly.io](https://fly.io/) and [Scaleway](https://www.scaleway.com/) for their own CLI tools.